-Instead of ‘sitting on that couch watching mind numbing, spirit crushing game shows and chucking junk food into your mouth’, watch Trainspotting — Danny Boyle’s cult classic.
-Although highly disturbing and unnerving at times, this Academy Award nominated film is a work of art and a playground for Ewan McGregor to truly flex his acting muscles.
-Based on the novel by Irvine Welsh, Trainspotting offers a shockingly raw snippet of the late 1980s heroin scene in an economically depressed part of Edinburgh.
-The city is presented in a raw light and is devoid of beauty.
-This enthralling cinematic piece continues to be dissected and discussed by film critics and is considered number ten in the British Film Institute’s Top 100 British Films Of All Time.
+Although unnerving at times, this Academy Award-nominated film is a work of art and a playground for Ewan McGregor to truly flex his acting muscles.
+Based on the novel by Irvine Welsh, Trainspotting offers a raw snippet of the late 1980s heroin scene in Leith – an economically depressed part of Edinburgh, presented in a raw light utterly devoid of beauty.
+The sequel gives us an accurate representation of the city as it is today.

 The Illusionist (2010)